icpc/ccs-specs/Contest_API.md

 The recipients of a clarification are the union of `to_team_ids` and `to_group_ids`.
 A clarification is sent to all teams if `from_team_id`, `to_team_ids` and `to_group_ids` are null.
 Note that if `from_team_id` is not `null`, then both `to_team_ids` and `to_group_ids` must be `null`.
 That is, teams cannot send messages to other teams or groups.

-Clarifications between a team and the jury are typically private.
-If the jury replies to a clarification and chooses to include additional recipients, then in order to preserve referential integrity the `reply_to_id` should be removed for everyone who couldn't see the original message.
+Clarifications between a team and the judges are typically private.
+If the judges replies to a clarification and chooses to include additional recipients, then in order to preserve referential integrity the `reply_to_id` should be removed for everyone who couldn't see the original message.

 #### Modifying clarifications